indraneelpatil/lerobot_drl/README.md

 1. RGB cameras only for now
 2. Lerobot
 3. Task should be reproducible in sim
+4. Prefarably the network controls the robot directly and doesnt need kinematics to execute the task

 ### Options:
 1. Deep Spatial Autoencoders for Visuomotor Learning